Coach: Slain Virginia football players 'were all good kids' - NewsBreak

 Coach: Slain Virginia football players 'were all good kids'

-CHARLOTTESVILLE, Va.
-(AP) — Three University of Virginia football players killed in an on-campus shooting were remembered Monday by their head coach as “all good kids.”
+CHARLOTTESVILLE, Va. — (AP) — Three University of Virginia football players killed in an on-campus shooting were remembered Monday by their head coach as "incredible young men with huge aspirations and extremely bright futures."

 Devin Chandler, Lavel Davis Jr., and D’Sean Perry were juniors returning to campus from a class trip to see a play Sunday night when authorities say they were killed by a fellow student.

-Note: This story has been corrected to show that Jim Leonhard is the University of Wisconsin's interim head football coach.
-He is no longer the team's defensive coordinator.